Robin Wasserman

 Robin Wasserman (born May 31, 1978) is an American novelist and essayist.

 Wasserman grew up outside of Philadelphia and graduated from Harvard University and UCLA.
 Before she was an author she was an associate editor at a children's book publisher.
 Wasserman has published multiple books for children and young adults, and two critically acclaimed novels for adults.
+Her most recent novel, Mother Daughter Widow Wife, was a finalist for the 2021 PEN/Faulkner Award for Fiction.
 Her nonfiction has been published by VQR, Buzz Feed, Lit Hub, Los Angeles Review of Books, and The Atlantic.
 She currently lives in Los Angeles, California, and is on the faculty of the Mountainview Low-Residency MFA program at SNHU.
 She also writes for television.

 Works

 Seven Deadly Sins series

 The Seven Deadly Sins series from Simon & Schuster features seven morally bankrupt teenagers in a small California town.
 Each novel revolves around one of the sins and each character's transgressions specific to that sin.
 They follow the lives of Harper Grace, Beth Manning, Adam Morgan, Kane Geary, Miranda Stevens, Reed Sawyer, Katherine (Kaia) Sellers, and their French teacher, Jack Powell.
 Novels in the series are Lust, Envy, Pride, Wrath, Sloth, Gluttony, and Greed.

 The series was made into a four-hour miniseries, which debuted on the Lifetime Movie Network on May 23 and 24, 2010.